-I am changing my business from a sole trader to an incorporated entity.
+I am changing my business from operating as a sole trader to an incorporated entity.
 Do I need a new Australian Business Number (‘ABN’)?

 Note that an Australian Company Number (‘ACN’) is required before an ABN can be acquired.
 After registration for an ACN is complete, you can apply to the ATO for a new ABN, which is your ACN with an additional 2 digits.

 Updating your details on time is important when changing business structures.
 If you’re unsure of your obligations, it’s worthwhile consulting a business lawyer.